The following pertains to all the training courses we offer.

-For the Certified ScrumMaster (CSM) course, to be eligible to take the exam, all students must first complete the 2-day training course which means sitting through both days of class and fully participating in the course, asking questions, being on camera, and completing the training activities during the group breakout sessions.
+For the Certified ScrumMaster (CSM) course, to be eligible to take the exam, all students must first complete the 2-day training course, which means sitting through both days of class and fully participating in the course, asking questions, being on camera, and completing the training activities during the group breakout sessions.

-You can take your exam immediately following the end of the course, or you can choose to study for a few days and then take your exam.
+You can take your exam immediately following the end of the course, or you can study for a few days and then take your exam.
 We recommend completing your exam as soon as possible after your course.
 Most people take the exam immediately after the course ends on the second day of class.
 You cannot take the exam before the class ends on the second day of class.
 You must complete the exam within 90 days of receiving the exam link from the Scrum Alliance.

 What about the renewal/continuing education requirements?

 You will need to acquire Scrum Educational Units (SEU) to renew your certification with the Scrum Alliance.
 Please visit this link for more information: https://www.scrumalliance.org/get-certified/scrum-education-units.
 If you have specific questions, please email us at email@example.com.